hbc/NGS_Data_Analysis_Course/lessons/09_automating_workflow.md

 #### Exercise IV - Parallelizing workflow for efficiency

-To run the same script on a worker node on the cluster via the job scheduler, we need to add our **SLURM directives** at the **beginning** of the script.
+To run the same script on a worker node on the cluster via the job scheduler, we need to add our **LSF directives** at the **beginning** of the script.
 This is so that the scheduler knows what resources we need in order to run our job on the compute node(s).

-Copy the `run_variant_call_on_file.sh` file and give it a new name `run_variant_call_on_file.sbatch`.
-Add the SLURM directives to the beginning of the file.
+Copy the `rnaseq_analysis_on_file.sh` file and give it a new name `rnaseq_analysis_on_file.lsf`.
+Add the LSF directives to the beginning of the file.

 So the top of the file should look like:

     #!/bin/bash
     #
-    #SBATCH -p serial_requeue   # Partition to submit to (comma separated)
+    #BSUB -q serial_requeue   # Partition to submit to (comma separated)
-    #SBATCH -n 1                # Number of cores
+    #BSUB -n 1                # Number of cores
     #SBATCH -N 1                # Ensure that all cores are on one machine
     #SBATCH -t 0-1:00           # Runtime in D-HH:MM (or use minutes)
     #SBATCH --mem 100           # Memory in MB